yyx990803/HTML5-Clear/README.md

 - Drag all the way to go up/down a level
 - Pinch apart to add new item
-- Drag down to clear done items
+- Drag up to clear done items

 Also there are quite a few bugs, mostly due to my not-so-robust touch event handling.
 Will try to work on that later when I got time.